 Racha Yai Island still continues to this day to be one of the most popular dive sites near Phuket for Beginners learning to Scuba dive, or Fun Diving Day Trips.
 With so many different dive sites to choose from, with a variety of unusual aquatic marine life on shallow coral reefs, sloping walls, and 3 good wrecks, its easy to see why Racha Yai Dive sites can offer something for all levels of scuba divers making this island a favorite destination for both snorkelers and divers.

-The depth of diving sites average at about 12m the maximum being 40m, Racha Yai is a popular diving destination as visibility is often between 15m – 30m, currents can be mild to strong, and can offer a great opportunity for some enjoyable drift diving.
+The depth of diving sites averages at about 12m the maximum being 40m, Racha Yai is a popular diving destination as visibility is often between 15m – 30m, currents can be mild to strong, and can offer a great opportunity for some enjoyable drift diving.